dgarmank/GCD_CourseProject/README.md

 ### Toplevel description of `run_analysis.R` script

+Execution time is approximately 50 seconds on a 2GHz dual-core Windows7 laptop.
 The script is sprinkled with comments above the code that refers to assignment instructions 1-5.
 The code is further commented with sub-steps.
 Thus STEP 1a, STEP 1b, etc. are sub-steps of assignment instruction #1.